Novak Djokovic's Ranking, Stats, Career Highlights, Famous Rivalries And More

 Novak Djokovic had former German tennis player Boris Becker as his coach for three years before parting ways with him in 2017.
 After Becker, he appointed Andre Agassi, another tennis legend, as his coach, but their partnership met with an unfortunate end in less than a year as both parties claimed that there was a lack of mutual understanding.

-At present, former Croatian tennis player Goran Ivanisevic is the coach of Novak Djokovic.
+At present, former Croatian tennis player Goran Ivanisevic is Novak Djokovic’s coach.

 Novak Djokovic’s historic rivalries